Shooting the Messenger

 Chrétien: Are they still doing it?

-I also thought that when I met Chrétien I was starting to lose it, that my lengthy solitary confinement had started taking its toll, but not according to Chrétien.
-In his report to Massé, Chrétien writes:
+I thought I was starting to lose it, but that was not Chrétien’s impression.
+In his report to Massé, the ambassador writes:

 During the interview, Mr. Payeur came across as an intelligent, self-possessed and articulate young man.
 He gave a clear, objective and cogent presentation of his views on the issues without in any way personalizing them or criticising his superiors (italics mine).